Thinking through your hands

 The programme is delivered by certified MindArt facilitators who are health professionals.
 Please refer to the ‘For Professionals’ page.

-For individuals at home, we have developed a collection of resources sourced from the MindArt programme that can be used independently to support personal well-being, reduce stress, and foster connection through a gentle, creative journey.
+For individuals at home, we have developed a collection of products sourced from the MindArt programme that can be used independently to support personal well-being, reduce stress, and foster connection through a gentle, creative journey.
 These include:

 Helpful video guides showing you how to make the most of each resource